Advertiser Disclosure

 Using Your PlusPoints When Booking Your Flight: Waitlisting

-United advanced search
+United advanced search option

 Image Credit: United

-United upgrades
+United upgrades certificates option

 Image Credit: United

-Expand the selection and then hit PlusPoints upgrades.
+Expand that and choose PlusPoints upgrades.

 United PlusPoints Upgrades